-I couldn’t find millet flour so I used sorghum flour.
+There are many types of gluten-free flour.
+If you can’t find millet flour you can use sorghum flour.
 A brave move for a newbie.
 I find Whole Foods has the best choice of flours and in the bulk section, so they are more affordable.
 I don’t have one in my neighborhood so I used Bob’s Red Mill products that I can get at Sprouts.
 They are a quality line of flours often hard to find.
 The dough has a different texture to it, a little softer perhaps.
 Overall I was happy with the taste of the pastry dough.

 The berry and yogurt filling was easy to make and then I topped all the pretty berries raw on top, instead of cooking them inside.
 The result was a stunning tart that just makes me happy to look at.
 It says fresh and seasonal.